 Behavioural changes can also occur after mild or moderate brain injuries.

-It is important to treat the behavioural outcomes as individual events as letting them amass can lead to assumptions about the cause.
+It is important to treat the behavioural outcomes as individual events because letting them amass, can lead to erroneous assumptions about the cause.

-People can also find it really difficult to be aware of or notice their own behavioural changes, which will impact their ability to both understand the changes and describe them.
+People can also find it really difficult to be aware of or notice behavioural changes, which will impact their ability to both understand the changes and describe them.

-All of these behaviours can cause worry, and very often it is those on the ‘outside’ who are most concerned.
+All of these behaviours can cause worry, and very often it is the families and friends who are most concerned.

 Knowing what to expect and understanding why things are happening can really help in our approaches to dealing with outcomes.
 It may be that everyone needs to adjust and be more aware of their expectations.

-It is really difficult for people to be able to see a bigger picture, which is why consequences fail to be considered.
+It is really difficult to be able to see a bigger picture, which is why consequences fail to be considered.
 It can be that there simply isn’t enough space in conscious thinking abilities to stretch further than a moment.
-See Processing

-Perseverance is a common outcome and may stem from a deep desire to be understood, meaning that a person tries to cover every angle possible and shares it all ‘out loud’ instead of being able to summarise.
+Perseverance is a common outcome and may stem from a deep desire to be understood, meaning that you try to cover every angle possible and shares it all ‘out loud’ instead of being able to summarise.

-People may also become obsessed with safety issues, so they will regularly check their money or that the house is locked.
-Most of the time, these behaviours are driven by the fear that something will be missed, lost or forgotten, and people are constantly rechecking things to make sure they have carried out responsible duties.
+You may have noticed that you have become obsessed with safety issues, so maybe you regularly check your money or that the house is locked.
+Most of the time, these behaviours are driven by the fear that something will be missed, lost or forgotten, and you are constantly rechecking things to make sure you have carried out your responsibilities.

 The more people recover the less obsessive they are.